ivanfml/frogger-agent/README.md

 For more details on pygame installation, you can go to https://www.pygame.org/wiki/MacCompile.
 For more general details on pygame installion, you can go to https://www.pygame.org/wiki/GettingStarted.

 ## Running Frogger
-- Run `python frogger.py` to play regular (user as player) frogger
+- Run `python frogger.py` to play regular (user as player) frogger.
+(The game code base is from https://github.com/jgubert/frogger and `frogger.py` is the only file that we did not write)
-- Run `python frogger_agent.py` for the automated agent to play frogger
+- Run `python frogger_agent.py` for the automated agent to play frogger (`frogger_agent.py` is just a copy of `frogger.py` but with the agent's decision integration)

 ## State Space Specification